Silent Thyroiditis

 Offers Telehealth

 Claudia Fish, MD, is an endocrinologist practicing at Intermountain Health’s Round Valley Clinic in Park City, Utah.
 She supports patients in Summit County, Heber Valley, and surrounding communities, treating thyroid disease, osteoporosis, diabetes, and more.
 Her clinical interests are deeply rooted in health and nutrition, which she passionately pursues to enhance the well-being of her patients.Claudia has dedicated her career to the study and treatment of thyroid disease, osteoporosis, and diabetes.
 Her approach to patient care is guided by her belief that knowledge is power, ensuring that her patients are well-informed and empowered in their health journeys.Outside of her professional life, Claudia, a Buffalo, NY native enjoys running, biking, baking, entertaining, and traveling.
 She believes that knowledge is power, a philosophy that guides her approach to patient care.Conditions Treated: Thyroid disease:Hyperthyroidism, Hypothyroidism, NodulesPituitary DiseaseUltrasound guided biopsy of Thyroid NodulesOsteoporosisDiabetes: Type 1 Diabetes: Insulin pumpsProcedures Performed: Thyroid UltrasoundUltrasound guided Thyroid Nodule BiopsiesInjections and Infusions for Osteoporosis.
 Dr. Fish is rated as an Experienced provider by MediFind in the treatment of Silent Thyroiditis.
-Her top areas of expertise are Postmenopausal Osteoporosis, Osteoporosis, Toxic Nodular Goiter, and Type 2 Diabetes (T2D).
+She is also highly rated in 19 other conditions, according to our data.
+Her clinical expertise encompasses Osteoporosis, Postmenopausal Osteoporosis, Toxic Nodular Goiter, and Type 2 Diabetes (T2D).
+Dr. Fish is board certified in American Board Of Radiology.
+Dr. Fish is currently accepting new patients.

 What is the outlook (prognosis) for Silent Thyroiditis?